WORLD LITERATURE I (ENG 251)

 Read Greek Drama Study Guide

-Select and read Greek Drama
+Select and read a Greek Drama

 Select, prepare and post Activity 4

-Read Aeneid Study Guide
+Read the Aeneid Study Guide

 Select, prepare and post Activity 5